2nd Saturn Awards

-The 2nd Saturn Awards were presentedto media properties and personalities deemed by the Academy of Science Fiction, Fantasy and Horror Films to be the best in science fiction, fantasy and horror released in 1973.
+The 2nd Saturn Awards were presented to media properties and personalities deemed by the Academy of Science Fiction, Fantasy and Horror Films to be the best in science fiction, fantasy and horror released in 1973.
 The awards ceremony took place on January 7, 1975.

 For this ceremony, the categories were expanded to ten, unlike the first ceremony, which had only two.
 Notably, Best Fantasy Film was introduced, one of the three Best Film categories that would remain for all future ceremonies, along with Best Horror Film and Best Science Fiction Film, the only two awards in the previous ceremony.

 Below is the complete list of nominees and winners.
 Winners are highlighted in bold.